 Sensory Swim Hour

 Join our free Sensory Swim Hour every Saturday at JCC Greater Boston.
-Designed for individuals with autism and sensory needs, in partnership with Autism Welcoming.
+Designed for individuals of all ages with autism and sensory needs, supported by the NLM Family Foundation in partnership with Autism Welcoming.

 A Calmer Swim Experience Designed with Sensory Sensitivity in Mind

 JCC Greater Boston is proud to offer our new Sensory Swim Hour, a weekly program that provides a supportive, low-sensory environment for individuals with autism and other sensory needs to enjoy our indoor pool.
-This free program offered in partnership with Autism Welcoming prioritizes comfort, safety, and relaxation for participants and their families.
+This free program, supported by the NLM Family Foundation and offered in partnership with Autism Welcoming prioritizes comfort, safety, and relaxation for participants and their families.

 Every Saturday from 3–4 PM, our indoor pool transforms into a calm and welcoming space just for you.
 This dedicated hour is designed for individuals who prefer a quieter swimming experience—free from busy swim programs and overwhelming sensory input.
 Enjoy the water at your own pace with access to sensory-friendly pool toys, including therapy noodles, fidgets, kickboards, and water-resistant headphones.
 Whether you're floating, splashing, or simply relaxing, you’ll feel safe, supported, and at ease.